gbv/jsonld2rdf/README.md

 ### API

-Function `jsonld2rdf` expects a file name or array of file names (use `-` for standard input), and optional `context` and `prefixes` as JSON objects.
-It returns a Turtle string if prefixes have been given or N-Triples otherwise.
+Function `jsonld2rdf` expects a JSON object, a file name, or an array of file names and/or JSON objects to transform.
+File name `-` can be used for standard input and files ending with `.ndjson` or `.jsonl` are read as newline delimited JSON.
+The second argument is a options object with optional fields `context` and `prefixes` as JSON objects.
+Additional option field `ndjson` can be used to enforce reading input files as newline delimited JSON instead of plain JSON.
+The function returns a Turtle string if `prefixes` have been given or N-Triples otherwise.

 ~~~js
 import { jsonld2rdf } from "jsonld2rdf"